Mountain View station (NJ Transit)

-Mountain View, signed on the platform as Mountain View–Wayne, is a station on the Montclair-Boonton Line of NJ Transit in Wayne, New Jersey.
+Mountain View, signed on the platform as Mountain View–Wayne, is a station on the Montclair–Boonton Line of NJ Transit in Wayne, New Jersey.
 Prior to the Montclair Connection in 2002, the station was served by the Boonton Line.
-The station is located on Erie Avenue, just off of US 202 and Route 23 in Downtown Wayne.
-Since January 2008, Mountain View station is the second of two stations in Wayne, the other being the Wayne Route 23 Transit Center, a station off the Westbelt interchange.
+The station is located on Erie Avenue, just off of U.S. Route 202 and Route 23 in downtown Wayne.
+Since January 2008, Mountain View station is one of two stations in Wayne, the other being the Wayne Route 23 Transit Center, a station off the Westbelt interchange.

 History

 The Mountain View station was one of two stations in Wayne built on the New York and Greenwood Lake Railway, run by the Erie Railroad.
-The line ran from the Erie's Pavonia Terminal in Jersey City to Sterling Forest station on the New Jersey – New York state line.
+The line ran from the Erie's Pavonia Terminal in Jersey City to Sterling Forest station on the New Jersey–New York state line.
 There was a second station constructed in Wayne, north of Mountain View at the Ryerson Avenue crossing.
-In 1935, train service was cut back to Wanaque–Midvale station in Wanaque, New Jersey.
+In 1935, train service was cut back to the Wanaque–Midvale station in Wanaque, New Jersey.
 After the Erie Railroad and Delaware, Lackawanna and Western Railroad merged in October 1960, plans started in 1963 to abandon the former Lackawanna Boonton Branch, a freight railroad built in 1869.
 This line also had a second Mountain View station.
 That year, the Erie-Lackawanna Railroad tied the Boonton Line and Greenwood Lake lines together at Mountain View Junction.
-The portion of the Boonton Branch east of the junction was abandoned and the Greenwood Lake was reduced to shuttle service north of Mountain View.
+The portion of the Boonton Branch east of the junction was abandoned and the Greenwood Lake line was reduced to shuttle service north of Mountain View.

 At that time, the wooden station depot at Mountain View built by the Erie was demolished and replaced by an Armco metal building on the platform, which boasted two tracks.
 One track served as the new Boonton Line, which turned westward to Lincoln Park.
-The other track served as the transfer for the now Wanaque-Midvale shuttle, serving the old Greenwood Lake north of Mountain View, including the Ryerson Avenue station.
+The other track served as the transfer for the now Wanaque-Midvale shuttle, serving the old Greenwood Lake line north of Mountain View, including the Ryerson Avenue station.
 The shuttle service was discontinued in October 1966, along with the Ryerson Avenue station.
-The track was torn up south of Pequannock and as a result, the station shelter and canopy resides on the old shuttle track.
+The track was torn up south of Pequannock Township; as a result, the station shelter and canopy resides on the old shuttle track.
 The track redirected onto the Boonton Branch is still in use and is the lone track through Mountain View.